 - Increase variety.
 Sticking to a rigid meal plan or getting stuck in a food rut can lead to overcompensating with food later.
 You could try new recipes, use new products and get outside your comfort zone.
 There’s no need to feel overwhelmed by options or feel like it’s time consuming, but food can be exciting and fun instead of boring, bland or scary.

 Becoming a normal eater is possible for everyone.
 In fact, you aren’t learning something new, you are remembering something you were innately born with.
-It can hard to do that on your own though, so I want to let you know that the doors to Eat Confident Collective are OPEN!
-We only plan to open 3 times this year, and are excited for this first round of registration for 2019.
-You can register today through January 18th.
+It can hard to do that on your own though, so I’m here to support you!

 Eat Confident Collective is the premiere online group coaching program for women who are ready to end the battle with food guilt and body shame and cultivate peace, freedom, and confidence.

 We believe that everyone has it in them and only needs support, education, practice and guidance to get there.
-You can read more about the Collective HERE and you can sign up HERE.
+We only open the doors to the collective 3 times a year, but would love to have you if you feel like it’s a good fit!
+You can read more about the Collective HERE and you sign up for our free video series, Find Your Food Confidence.
+By doing so, you’ll be alerted when Eat Confident Collective opens again.
 If you have questions, don’t hesitate to contact me!
 We’d love to see you inside.